| The Concept :A new reality television show where 50 drivers and 21

 announcements by the track announcer the track did “VoteTony” T-Shirt

+give-a-ways to fans in attendance.
 On August 12, 2006 AJB racing co-hosted the “Wildcard 100” at South Sound

 Speedway in Rochester, WA.
 Through the efforts of the race team, every